 “Cash is still an important means of payment in many countries’ markets, but that no longer applies here in the Sweden Cashless Society.”

-“We are leading the world in cashless trading,” says Swedish Federation of Trade’s Bengt Nilervall in a recent interview with The Guardian.
-“It’s safer this way and it saves us money, as handling money and transporting cash is costly.
-The Payment Card Industry [PCI] has taken many security measures to ensure that people are safe and we have good protection in place, so Swedes feel confident paying electronically.”
-The Sweden cashless society is leading the way in the world of banking when it comes to refusing to work with paper money.
+“We are leading the world in cashless trading,” says the Swedish Federation of Trade’s Bengt Nilervall in a recent interview with The Guardian.
+“It’s safer this way, and it saves us money, as handling money and transporting cash is costly.
+The Payment Card Industry [PCI] has taken many security measures to ensure that people are safe, and we have good protection in place, so Swedes feel confident paying electronically.”
+Sweden’s cashless society is leading the way in the world of banking when it comes to refusing to work with paper money.

 Sweden Cashless Society & Bitcoin Video Report:

 Considering the incredible confidence in Sweden for electronic payment solutions, bitcoin also has a clear opportunity to become a regularly exchanged currency amongst the Swedes.
-This would not be a surprise when considering the recent High European Union Court ruling that the exchange of Bitcoin is to remain exempt from ‘Value Added Taxes’ (VAT).
+This trend should not come as a surprise when considering the recent High European Union Court ruling that the exchange of Bitcoin is to remain exempt from ‘Value-Added Taxes’ (VAT).

 The only prohibited use for bitcoin is that it can’t be used to purchase scrap metal.
 But they have also banned cash from being able to do the same.
 Bitcoin is like digital cash!